zen_mapper.types

 Clusterer

-A callable that partitions a dataset.
+A protocol defining a callable that partitions a dataset into disjoint groups.

 MapperResult